My first few weeks of breastfeeding may not be smooth sailing, but once I got on track, I didn’t want to stop till I was ready to let go.

 My first skin-to-skin moment with my son Kenny, was also the first time he latched on to me.
 I had a natural birth just after five hours of being wheeled into KKH delivery ward.
 The first thing that came out of my mind was: “Faster, faster give me my child!”
 I did not want to miss the golden moment of skin contact and his first latch.
 After hearing many successful stories of breastfeeding, I was very determined to let Kenny have a full breastmilk diet for as long as I could.

 Lucky to have support from family

 I was very fortunate as I spent my confinement at my mum’s place, and had all the support to breastfeed.
-I did hours of research online and even resorted to seek help from a polyclinic nurse to ensure that I was latching on correctly.
-I had a standard routine or timing everyday for latching, and pumped regularly when I went back to work, to maintain my supply.
+I did hours of research online and even resorted to seeking help from a polyclinic nurse to ensure that I was latching on correctly.
+I had a standard routine or timing every day for latching, and pumped regularly when I went back to work, to maintain my supply.

 Work wise, I was lucky that I had a rather ‘private’ space.
 There was no one behind me at my desk (it was a wall), so it was easy to pump with a hands-free electric breast pump, while remaining at my workstation.
 Surprisingly, no one noticed until I told them or they started to get suspicious of the pump sounds!

 On the down side, I faced pressure from elders who did not believe in a full breastmilk diet.
 I was depressed for the first few months and after my son turned one.
 Most of them (elders) did not know of any mum who had breastfed for so long, hence, they were not supportive of my decision.
 However, my husband’s full support helped me to pull through all the negativity.
 He even made an “investment” and bought a new chest freezer to store all my breastmilk!